 Why Not Just Use an LLM?

-Why build a complex pipeline when you could just ask an LLM?
+Why build a deterministic engine when an LLM could just answer?

-The question comes up regularly: why maintain a finely-tuned hybrid pipeline — with string metrics, Machine Learning models, threshold bands, and entity guards — when you could simply pass the query name and the target dataset to a Large Language Model and ask "Are these two entities the same?"
+It comes up often: why run a hybrid engine — string metrics, ML models, threshold bands, entity guards — when you could hand the query and the target dataset to an LLM and ask "are these the same person?"

 Head-to-Head: Hybrid vs. Pure LLM